DataDrug/Svart-App/README.md

 ## Personal Comments

-Somewhere in the future I might change how some of these features works.
+Somewhere in the future I might change how some parts of the app works.